Arvidvdc/supportscripts/README.md

 ## Features
 ##### 19-12-2020
+* Added manageVMDisk.
-* Added manageVMDisk.bat to simplify defragmentation and shrinking of the VMWare Virtual Disk.
+    * Script to simplify defragmentation and shrinking of the VMWare Virtual Disk.

 ##### 11-12-2019
 * Added nodemonSeriesTool.
     * Script is used to create and start a service for my seriesTool app.

+##### Without date
+* Added DiskpartScript.
+    * Easy to use script for repartitioning USB sticks.
+	* Uses FDisk for partition destroy and create.
+	* Uses format to format the new partition.
+	* Copies autorun (icon) files.
+* Added Services.
+	* QuickFix for terminating specific services.